septimomend/pigmend-player/README.md

 Pigmend Player is 'open source' media application based on [Qt v5.11](https://wiki.qt.io/New_Features_in_Qt_5.11 "About Qt 5.11").
 It is fast and simpler to use with convenient interface that allows to perform media without redundant adjusting.

+It is very usable for watching serials!
+Just choose folder with serial episodes or separate episodes and it will be added to playlist that allows to turn episodes automatically.
+By the way it is not only about serials.

 Pigmend Player currently supports next formates:
 * Audio
   + MP3